cutlersr/iggypop/README.rst

 Codon tables
 =====

 For cds mode, a condensed local version of the [cocoputs](https://pubmed.ncbi.nlm.nih.gov/31029701/) database is used for codon table lookups.
 For gb mode, the species is specified in the annotation passed to dnachisel, which uses Kazusa codon tables.
-Based on our lab's most common use cases **cds mode defaults to an arabidopsis codon table and gb mode defaults to an *E.coli* codon table**.
-To change this use the `--species flag`; TaxIDs or condensed names will work  for cds mode; except for a small number of common short names, TaxIDs are required for gb mode.
+Based on our lab's most common use cases, **cds mode defaults to an arabidopsis codon table, and gb mode defaults to an *E.coli* codon table**.
+To change this, use the `--species flag`; TaxIDs or condensed names will work  for cds mode; except for a small number of common short names, TaxIDs are required for gb mode.